z-lamb/MakeChangeProject/README.md

 - If No is entered print out message and close the program
 - If anything else is entered it will print a message giving instructions
-- If at any point the amount being tendered is more than the amount required call changeMaker method and send array -Declare String that will return the string of change -Declare ints needed to calculate
+- If at any point the amount being tendered is more than the amount required call changeMaker method and send array
+- Declare String that will return the string of change
+- Declare ints needed to calculate
--Take amounts from the array and calculate amount of change needed -Print amount tendered, amount required, and change as converted to doubles and printed to USD format -Use if statements to determine what denomination is needed for change -Use if/else statements if more than 1 of a denomination can be given back to have proper plurality -Return string back to requests method
+- Take amounts from the array and calculate amount of change needed
+- Print amount tendered, amount required, and change as converted to doubles and printed to USD format
+- Use if statements to determine what denomination is needed for change
+- Use if/else statements if more than 1 of a denomination can be given back to have proper plurality
+- Return string back to requests method
--Print final message
+- Print final message
--Close Program
+- Close Program